Why Dessau's clout as a crucial vaccine producer doesn't come out of the blue | DW | 09.03.2021

 Dessau has recently been moving into public focus for something completely different though.
 While Germany has faced huge difficulties in establishing a coherent national vaccine rollout strategy, places like Dessau — and one company there in particular — has been at the center of reports painting a bright future for the whole of Saxony-Anhalt as a critical European hub for the far more complex business of vaccine production.

 Dessau is home to IDT Biologika, a company "dedicated to contract development and manufacturing of viral vaccines, viral vectors and biologics," as it says on its website.
-Its history goes back 100 years, to a bacteriology institute founded in Dessau in 1921.
+Its history goes back 100 years, to the Bacteriological Institute founded in Dessau in 1921.
 Research and production focus shifted many times at the site through the decades.
 In East Germany, for instance, it concentrated on programs to treat infectious diseases in animals, among other things.
 From 2019, though, IDT Biologika has specialized in the custom development and manufacturing of human vaccines and biologics.

-What's certain to give the enterprise a huge boost now is an agreement in February with the British-Swedish firm AstraZeneca which hopes to speed up production of its COVID-19 vaccine in the second quarter to support EU needs with the help of IDT.
+What's certain to give the enterprise a huge boost now is an agreement in February with the British-Swedish firm AstraZeneca, which seeks to speed up production of its COVID-19 vaccine in the second quarter to support EU needs with the help of IDT.

+Part of the €100 million ($119 million) investment that AstraZeneca and IDT are eyeing in Dessau will go into developing five 2,000-liter (530-gallon) bioreactors to crank up production.
+The deal could also allow for the manufacturing of similar vector-based vaccines from other pharmaceutical companies.

-"Following German reunification [in 1990], IDT Biologika has gradually turned into Dessau's biggest employer as a result of its constant investment and innovation drive," Marcel Graul from Dessau's Municipal Office for Economic Development told DW.
-"And mind you, the Treuhand trust [tasked with privatizing East German assets after unification] had originally declared the predecessor firm could not be restructured to become compatible and profitable."
+"Following German reunification [in 1990], IDT Biologika has gradually turned into Dessau's biggest employer as a result of its constant investment and innovation drive," Marcel Graul from Dessau's municipal Office for Business Development told DW.
+"And, mind you, the Treuhand trust [tasked with privatizing East German assets after unification] had originally declared the predecessor firm could not be restructured to become compatible and profitable."

-Part of the €100 million ($120 million) investment that AstraZeneca and IDT are eying in Dessau will go into developing five 2,000-liter bioreactors to crank up production.

-The deal could also allow for the manufacturing of similar, vector-based coronavirus vaccines from other pharmaceutical companies.

-Vaccine manufacturing is a high-tech procedure, and IDT is well-equipped to cope with the demanding job

-German public broadcaster MDR reported last month about a possible deal between IDT and the developers of Russia's Sputnik V vaccine, a deal that IDT's chief executive did not comment on in an interview with DW.
-Saxony-Anhalt Premier Reiner Haseloff told MDR that" producing Sputnik V in Dessau could be interesting for IDT as it would open up the eastern European market for the company, right across to China."
+In February, the German public broadcaster MDR reported about a possible deal between IDT and the developers of Russia's Sputnik V vaccine, a deal that Betzing did not comment on in his interview with DW.
+Saxony-Anhalt State Premier Reiner Haseloff told MDR that "producing Sputnik V in Dessau could be interesting for IDT as it would open up the eastern European market for the company, right across to China."

 Acting as a contract manufacturer is an important pillar of IDT's business strategy.
 On top of that, the company keeps alive its plan to market its own COVID vaccine.

-"Work on our own COVID vaccine remains a fascinating job," Betzing insisted.
-"The Phase I study results [in January] were mostly positive with regard to side effects, only the immune reaction parameters were below our expectations," he continued.
+"Work on our own COVID vaccine remains a fascinating job," Betzing said.
+He added that January's "phase 1 study results were mostly positive with regard to side effects — only the immune reaction parameters were below our expectations."

-The CEO mentioned the final trials for an optimized product would most likely start in the fall of this year.
+Betzing said the final trials for an optimized product would most likely start in the autumn.

-If you want to catch a glimpse of Dessau's pharmaceutical and biotech activities, you need to see its BioPharmaPark a few miles away from the town center.
-It's huge, no less than 80 hectares in net size, with a good chunk of the area still available for prospective newcomers.
+If you want to catch a glimpse of Dessau's pharmaceutical and biotech activities, you need to see BioPharmaPark, a few miles away from the town center.
+It's huge, no less than 80 hectares (200 acres), with a good chunk of the area still available for prospective new tenants.

 The cluster boasts an integrated infrastructure and service network that helps individual companies save costs and profit from synergy effects and access to global markets.

-"Investments in BioPharmaPark have had a positive impact on the labor market in Dessau in general," economic development campaigner Marcel Graul pointed out.
+"Investments in BioPharmaPark have had a positive impact on the labor market in Dessau in general," Graul said.
 "One job created in the park on average means another five jobs created in the services sector, benefiting craftspeople, cleaning services, landscape maintenance firms and others."

-While many Germans have been surprised during the current pandemic to find Dessau and Saxony-Anhalt making headlines over their vaccine research and production activities, experts like IDT's CEO know it hasn't happened by chance as extensive know-how has always been here and local authorities have played along.
+Though many Germans have been surprised during the pandemic to find Dessau and Saxony-Anhalt making headlines for their vaccine research and production activities, Betzing said the know-how had always been here and local authorities have facilitated it.

-"There's no lack of expertise here, also thanks to three universities that are all close by — Leipzig, Magdeburg and Halle," Betzing argued, adding that the regional authorities' willingness to preserve an expand existing clusters had been helpful, too.
+"There's no lack of expertise here, also thanks to three universities that are all close by — Leipzig, Magdeburg and Halle," Betzing said, adding that the regional authorities' willingness to preserve and expand existing clusters had been helpful, too.

-IDT covers the entire production chain — from vaccine production to filling up the vials and packaging

-There's no doubt that life science companies such as IDT with its two German sites in Dessau and Magdeburg plus Dermapharm's Brehna facility [which produces BioNTech Pfizer's vaccine) move into the center of a strategy by the government in Berlin to turn Germany into Europe's No. 1 hub for vaccine production.
+There's no doubt that life science companies such as IDT, with another German site in Magdeburg, plus Dermapharm's Brehna facility, which produces BioNTech-Pfizer's vaccine, have become central to the government's strategy for turning Germany into Europe's main hub for vaccine production.

 Media reports have spoken of plans to produce up to 2 billion doses annually.
 Whether the figure is true or not, future production is no doubt meant to exceed domestic needs by far, meaning that Germany will once again stay true to itself as an export nation.

-IDT's Jürgen Betzing is certain that work on viral immunotherapies and corresponding vaccines will have a bright future, and so will his company.
+Betzing said he believed that work on viral immunotherapies and corresponding vaccines would have a bright future — and so would his company.

-"After all, there are not so many firms in Germany and elsewhere that are big enough to accelerate this development; so I think we definitely took the right decision some two years ago when we started focusing solely on exactly that."
+"After all, there are not so many firms in Germany and elsewhere that are big enough to accelerate this development," Betzing said, "so I think we definitely took the right decision some two years ago when we started focusing solely on exactly that."